whoisroot/ctfserver-provisioning/README.md

 # Setting up NIZKCTF's provisioner

-## Download the required dependencies
+## Installing the required dependencies

 The provisioner needs a few python3 dependencies to run:
 * pwgen